nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 1. Specify your `branchUri` and `branchKey` in the properties.
    - `branchKey`: get your Branch key from [the Branch dashboard](https://dashboard.branch.io/#/settings){:target="_blank"}.
    - `branchUri`: this must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link){:target="_blank"}.
 Do **not** include the `://` characters.
+   - `androidPathPrefix`: This is your Branch android path prefix.
+This is the four-character value in front of all your links.
+You can find it underneath the field labeled **SHA256 Cert Fingerprints** on the dashboard.
+It will look something like this: `/WSuf` (the initial `/` character should be included).

 {% image src='/img/pages/getting-started/sdk-integration-guide/unity_branch_key.png' full center alt='Unity plugin installation' %}